-As set out in Section 6.4.3.1, in-combination effects from the proposed Enviroparks development and other projects and plans cannot be screened out in relation to nitrogen deposition and acid deposition at Blaen Cynon SAC, based on the same IAQM (2016) and Environment Agency screening criteria as applied to the scheme alone (there are no published screening criteria for in-combination effects) and NRW have confirmed (Baynon, 2017, Pers.
+As set out in Section 6.4.3.1, in-combination effects from the proposed Enviroparks development and other projects and plans cannot be screened out in relation to acid deposition at Blaen Cynon SAC, based on the same IAQM (2016) and Environment Agency screening criteria as applied to the scheme alone (there are no published screening criteria for in-combination effects) and NRW have confirmed (Baynon, 2017, Pers.
 Comm.) that they "do not have a standard approach to considering high background levels or the issue of in combination effects".
+The in-combination effects on nutrient nitrogen are only just above 1% (at 1.29%) and if the IAQM (2016) Position Statement is considered, this figure should be rounded-down to 1%, thus showing that the levels remained insignificant.